HeartSaVioR/spark-sql-kafka-offset-committer/README.md

 Kafka offset committer helps structured streaming query which uses Kafka Data Source to commit offsets which batch has been processed.

+This project is not for replacing checkpoint mechanism of Spark with Kafka's one.
+To provide full of "fault-tolerance" semantic, Spark has to take 100% of control of manipulating checkpoint, and Kafka data source is no exception.
+This project can be used to leverage Kafka ecosystem tools to track the committed offsets on Spark checkpoint, which is not possible solely with Spark.

 This project is inspired by [SPARK-27549](https://issues.apache.org/jira/browse/SPARK-27549), which proposed to add this feature in Spark codebase, but the decision was taken as not include to Spark.
 You can call this project as a "follow-up" of SPARK-27549.
 This project is also inspired by [Spark Atlas Connector](https://github.com/hortonworks-spark/spark-atlas-connector) - SAC leverages Scala reflection to extract topic information from query execution.
 Kafka offset committer uses the same approach to extract Kafka parameters.
 Credits to everyone involved SPARK-27549 & SAC.

 ## Supported versions